 The Wallkill River is a slow flowing river that offers some great fishing opportunities.
 This river is unique because it flows south to north.
-At first glance this river may not look that productive because of its stained water clarity but the Wallkill offers excellent opportunities to catch smallmouth bass, walleye and carp.
+At first glance this river may not look productive because of its stained water clarity, but the Wallkill offers opportunities to catch smallmouth bass, catfish, and carp.

 Hand launch.
 Ulster County Fairgrounds.
 Off Rte 299 1 mile west of New Paltz, south on Libertyville Road (County Rte 7) 2 miles.
 Located on south side of fairgrounds.
 Parking for 3 cars.
 Electric motors only.